-This program is approved by the Massachusetts Board of Registration in Nursing and accredited by the: Accreditation Commission for Education in Nursing (ACEN, formerly NLNAC).
+This program is approved by the Massachusetts Board of Registration in Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN, formerly NLNAC) (www.acenursing.org).

 Nursing combines science and the art of working with people.
 Nurses are integrally involved in the lives of their clients, helping them to maximize their health and cope with illness.
 Nurses perform multiple roles in the care of their clients.
-Not only do they provide handson care, they also act as educators, counselors, coordinators and conciliators.
-Using scientific knowledge and technical skills, nurses continually assess the physical, emotional, and social status of their clients.
+Not only do they provide hands-on care, they also act as educators, counselors, coordinators and conciliators.
+Using scientific knowledge and technical skills, nurses continually assess the physical, emotional and social status of their clients.
 Nurses work with clients and their families to devise plans of care for each situation.
-As they continually monitor clients' progress, they make important decisions about appropriate methods to deal with problems.
+As they continually monitor client progress, they make important decisions about appropriate methods to deal with problems.

-Nursing offers diversity in roles and settings, a wide range of career paths and employment opportunities, and competitive salaries.
-People are attracted to nursing by the focus on caring, flexibility of working schedules, and challenges to excel within the profession.
-RN's are employed in hospitals, nursing homes, home care, clinics, health centers, physicians' offices, and the military.
-BCC's nursing program is a sequence of lecture, laboratory, and clinical courses.
-Graduates are eligible to take the licensing examination to become registered nurses (RN's).
+Nursing offers diversity in roles and settings, a wide range of career paths, employment opportunities and competitive salaries.
+People are attracted to nursing by the focus on caring, flexibility of working schedules and challenges to excel within the profession.
+RNs are employed in hospitals, nursing homes, home care, clinics, health centers, physicians' offices and the military.
+BCC's nursing program is a sequence of lecture, laboratory and clinical courses.
+Graduates are eligible to take the licensing examination to become registered nurses (RNs).